open5e/open5e/source/monsters/monsters_a-z/G/ghost.rst

 **Horrifying Visage**: Each non-undead creature within 60 feet of the ghost that can see it must succeed on a DC 13 Wisdom saving throw or be :ref:`srd:frightened` for 1 minute.
-If the save fails by 5 or more, the target also ages 1d4 × 10 years.
+If the save fails by 5 or more, the target also ages 1d4 x 10 years.
 A :ref:`srd:frightened` target can repeat the saving throw at the end of each of its turns, ending the :ref:`srd:frightened` condition on itself on a success.
 If a target's saving throw is successful or the effect ends for it, the target is immune to this ghost's Horrifying